abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

 ### Review
 In this lab, you have completed:
-- Deploy and test DFS deployment
+- Deployed and tested DFS deployments.
-- Create and use an Azure file share
+- Created and used an Azure file share.
-- Deploy Storage Sync Service and a File Sync group
+- Deployed Storage Sync Service and a File Sync group.
-- Add SEA-SVR1 as a server endpoint and register SEA-SVR2 with File Sync
+- Added SEA-SVR1 as a server endpoint and registered SEA-SVR2 with File Sync.
-- Remove DFS Replication and add SEA-SVR2 as a server endpoint
+- Removed DFS Replication and add SEA-SVR2 as a server endpoint.
-- Verify File Sync and enable cloud tiering
+- Verified File Sync and enable cloud tiering.
-- Monitor File Sync replication and test replication conflict resolution
+- Monitored File Sync replication and test replication conflict resolution.

 ### You have successfully completed the lab